Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 side is right; the settlement resolves the dispute without a finding of liability.

-How to File a Bank of America ATM Fee Claim
+How the Bank of America ATM Fee Claim Process Worked

-Filing is required only for former accountholders.
-Two methods are available, both
+Filing was required only for former accountholders.
+Eligible former accountholders

 Key Bank of America Settlement Deadlines